Jarryd460/K6Testing/README.md

 - To enable ES6 features and NodeJS node modules resolution, you need to initialize a NodeJS Project by running `npm init -y`. and install `npm install` the necessary node modules (see package.json) to transpile the project into commonjs (Vanilla javascript - ES5) using webpack.
 - Once the dependencies has been resolve, run `npm run bundle` to transpile the project into commonjs (Vanilla javascript - ES5) using webpack.
+- With the release of V1.0, typescript is supported automatically.
+One can create a .ts file and run it with K6 `k6 run {script file}.ts`.

 ### Streaming K6 metadata to DataDog